uppedtrout/Better-config/README.md

 May the mountain subject you!
 May the mountain cover you!
 May the mighty mountain fall on you,
-May you be held back from my body!Downloaded from www.holybooks.com (Note: the original translator had noted the resemblance between the Greek word for Lors, kurios, and the Sumerian word for mountain, kur, and for a type of underworld, chthoic, monster which is also called kur and which refers to the Leviathan of the Old
+May you be held back from my body!
+(Note: the original translator had noted the resemblance between the Greek word for Lors, kurios, and the Sumerian word for mountain, kur, and for a type of underworld, chthoic, monster which is also called kur and which refers to the Leviathan of the Old